Updated 22 February 2026: corrected crash totals, clarified fatality references, updated 2026 Safety Car info, and refreshed equipment details.

 In MotoGP, the bike itself can have no additional features to assist the rider in the event of an accident.

 Instead, only their leathers can provide any safety features at all.
-A set of leathers is fitted with metal and plastic sliders (which do scrape the ground on cornering) a protective hump and an airbag, which is compulsory as of 2019 for all riders.
+A set of leathers is fitted with metal and plastic sliders (which do scrape the ground on cornering) a protective hump and an airbag, which was made compulsory in 2019 for all riders.

 A new system of positive fastening has been agreed with the manufacturers.
 Use of leathers with this closing system is now mandatory.